-Exam papers for the BA (Hons) Accounting and Finance degree are written by the Claude Littner Business School at the University of West London and are approved by the University's External Examiner for the programme.
+Exam papers for the BA (Hons) Business Studies with Digital Marketing degree are written by the Claude Littner Business School at the University of West London and are approved by the University's External Examiner for the programme.
 Exam paper questions are sent securely, only a few hours before the exam, to CIM- Cyprus Business School and are administered in close coordination with the University's guidelines for the conduct of examinations.
 Students at CIM- Cyprus Business School sit identical exam papers to those studying at the University of West London, and exam scheduling is fully aligned to London delivery.
-The University issues guidelines for exam delivery, including training for Invigilators, guidelines for examination conduct for students, and examination announcements for Chief Invigilators.
-Exam scripts are then marked and moderated in line with the University's academic regulations and the final grades are published once confirmed by the University.
-The Claude Littler
+The University issues guidelines for exam delivery, including training for Invigilators, guidelines for Chief Invigilators.
+Exam scripts are then marked and moderated in line with the University's academic regulations and the final grades are published once confirmed by the

-Business School at the University of West London monitors examination procedures on a regular basis.
+University.
+The Claude Littler Business School at the University of West London monitors examination procedures on a regular basis.